 Except as specified in Chapter 403, F.S., or Chapter 62-17, F.A.C., no term or condition of certification shall be interpreted to preclude the post-certification exercise by any party of whatever procedural rights it may have under Chapter 120, F.S., including those related to rule-making proceedings.

-[Chapter 120, and Sections 403.511(5)(c), F.S.]
+[Chapter 120, and Section 403.511(5)(c), F.S.]

-XVIII.
+XIX.
 AGENCY ADDRESSES FOR POST-CERTIFICATION SUBMITTALS AND NOTICES